Bures Scout & Guide Campsite

 KEEP ALL GATES SHUT AT ALL TIMES.
 Sheep/cattle could be grazing in next field!
 Access to River Stour straight in front of the container for Kayaking and Rafting etc. Use the slip way and landing stage.

 KEEP OUT of Allotment areas.
 Mains water on camp site.
 Altar Fires allowed.
 Camp Fire Area.
 Use designated area.

 NO AIR RIFLE SHOOTING ON SITE – unless the activity is run by Qualified Leaders.

 HAND AXES should only be used in your own Chopping Area for kindling only.
 Trees and Shrubs should not be touched.
 NO PITS allowed wet or dry on Camp Site.
-Please place your rubbish in the headquarters wheelie bins (green general rubbish) (blue recycled).
+Please place your rubbish in the headquarters wheelie bins -m Green general rubbish; Blue recycled.
 When disposing of ash, place onto the Camp Fire circle area.

 When clearing up, please leave your site how you would expect to find it.
 It is essential the site users do not leave grass level obstruction such as tent pegs in the ground.
-These can cause damage to mowing equipment etc. The wood pile should be kept tidy and any tins on the camp fire should be disposed of.
+These can cause damage to mowing equipment etc. The wood pile should be kept tidy and any tins on the camp fire should be disposed into the green wheelie bin.
 Make sure fire is out.
 Close all gates.

 Arrival and departure: Weekend and week day camping: Any time.

 Summer Camps run from Saturday to Saturday.